nasa/scrub/docs/faq.md

 **What languages does SCRUB support?**

-SCRUB currently supports C/C++, Java, and Python.
+SCRUB currently supports C/C++, Java, JavaScript, and Python.

 **How do I configure SCRUB for my project?**